triplora/gszutil-v2/README.md

                            The field used to determine how to create a time-based partition.
 If time-based partitioning is enabled without this value, the table is partitioned based on the load time.
   --time_partitioning_type <value>
                            Enables time-based partitioning on a table and sets the partition type.
 Currently, the only possible value is DAY which generates one partition per day.
+  --timeOutMinutes <value>
+                           An integer that sets how long client waits BigQuery job response from BigQuery API in minutes.
   --use_cache <value>      When specified, caches the query results.
 The default value is true.
   --use_legacy_sql         When set to false, runs a standard SQL query.
 The default value is false (uses Standard SQL).
   --dataset_id <value>     The default dataset to use for requests.
 This flag is ignored when not applicable.
 You can set the value to [PROJECT_ID]:[DATASET] or [DATASET].
 If [PROJECT_ID] is missing, the default project is used.
 You can override this setting by specifying the --project_id flag.
 The default value is ''.